bmlt-enabled/bmlt-root-server/README.md

 - Added a US-Letter-Sized list option to the printable PDF.
 - Fixed a bug in which clicking on page numbers in the list resulted in an unexpected return to map view.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2845523&group_id=228122&atid=1073410">a bug</a>, in which entering ampersand (&) characters in any of the fields in the editors caused pretty big problems.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2845523&group_id=228122&atid=1073410), in which entering ampersand (&) characters in any of the fields in the editors caused pretty big problems.
-- Fixed <a href="https://sourceforge.net/tracker/?func=detail&aid=2792463&group_id=228122&atid=1073410">a bug</a>, in which deleted Service bodies with nested components weren't updated properly.
+- Fixed [a bug](https://sourceforge.net/tracker/?func=detail&aid=2792463&group_id=228122&atid=1073410), in which deleted Service bodies with nested components weren't updated properly.
 The 'fix' is kind of a kludge, as we simply reload the page.

 ***Version 1.2b2* ** *- September 7, 2009*